nautim/digitalspacesciencespo/README.md

 #### Tweets' Sentiments

 To understand which are the sentiments associated with attacks, we carried out sentiment analysis with three different methods in order to categorize the emotions related to the tweets.
-For instance, we identified tweets as positive or negative when two out of the three employed methods classified the tweet as positive or negative.
+For instance, we identified tweets as positive or negative when two out of the three employed methods classified the tweet as positive or negative[^4].
 Let us then take a look at our main findings, starting with Figure 1.

+[^4]: So, when two out of the three methods (VADER, TextBlob, and TFCamembertForSequenceClassification) reported a tweet as positive or negative the tweet was classed as either positive or negative.

 Image 1: Ratio of negative sentiments for assaults